From the President, December 2015

 Dear Library Foundation Supporter,

-Your gifts to the Sacramento Public Library Foundation are investments in a more literate and equal society, and one which is mindful of its past.
+Your gifts to the Sacramento Public Library Foundation are investments in a community which is on the brink of unparalleled growth and prosperity.
+Opportunities for greater economic equality through education and literacy are right before us.
+Please support our positive impact with your own generous gift.
 We thank you for your contributions to our community and our Foundation.
-Please give generously.

 Mary Ellen Shay